 This is the official OpenVPN Connect client software for macOS developed and maintained by OpenVPN Inc. This is the recommended client program for the OpenVPN Access Server.
 The latest version of OpenVPN Connect client for macOS is available here.

 If you have an OpenVPN Access Server, it is recommended to download the OpenVPN Connect client software directly from your own Access Server, as it will then come preconfigured for use.
-The version available here contains no configuration to make a connection, although it can be used to update an existing installation and retain settings.
+The version available here does not come preconfigured, but you can import a connection configuration into it.
+It can also be used to update an existing installation and retain settings.

 Yes, you may continue to use both v2 and v3 on the same connect device and import the profiles desired into each.
 If you like, you can run either one or both.

 No, the client cannot connect to multiple servers at once.
 It does support multiple connection profiles, giving you the option to switch easily from one server to the next, but you can only be connected to one at a time.
 This is by design, to prevent unexpected traffic paths when connecting to multiple VPN servers at the same time.
 If you are a system administrator and you require a complex setup where multiple connections are active at the same time, there is the option to use the open source community OpenVPN client software available from our website.

 The OpenVPN client v1 was called “OpenVPN Desktop Client” and is no longer available.
 It is also not safe to use this anymore as it hasn’t been maintained for many years.
 It was replaced with the OpenVPN client v2.
 The OpenVPN client v2 is called “OpenVPN Connect Client” and has been in use for many years.
 It is still available from our website and offered in the OpenVPN Access Server client web interface itself.
 The OpenVPN client v3 is called “OpenVPN Connect” and is the latest generation of our software.
 It is available on our website as a beta version, and will be included soon in Access Server releases.